-Teaching will take the form of online lectures accompanied by PowerPoint slides posted on RU Connected.
+Teaching will take the form of live lectures accompanied by PowerPoint slides which will be posted on RU Connected after the lecture has been given.
 Students are expected to take responsibility for their own learning and must therefore read the relevant source material to which they will be referred in lectures and must complete any tasks assigned.
 Pre-reading ahead of lectures is recommended so as to facilitate better understanding of concepts.